Axway/streams-open-docs/content/en/docs/architecture/_index.md

 ### Load balancer

 A load balancer is required in front of the cluster.
 We use the Kubernetes object called ingress controller that is responsible for fulfilling the ingress rules.
-A Nginx ingress controller is, by default, deployed with our Helm chart installation.
+A NGINX ingress controller is, by default, deployed with our Helm chart installation.
 For better performance, we recommend you to use a L4 Load balancer.
 See your Cloud provider documentation to configure it (e.g. [AWS Load Balancing](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html))

 #### Network